CorvetteCole/GotoSleep/README.md

 -Add admob advertisements BE CAREFUL NOT TO REVEAL PRIVATE KEY INFO IN GITHUB REPO

--Add credits for app icon, intro icons, open source libraries, etc
+-Add credits for app icon, intro icons, open source libraries, etc. Perhaps replace the Feedback button with Help or Info or About and have that open to a new activity?.
+Maybe add a 3rd button called About

 -Add app shortcut for go to sleep early feature

 -Add separate content_main layout for devices with a low DPI so that the text background looks right

+-Add prompt to rate the app after it has been opened like 15 times or something